 Learn more below

 Get a quick taste of Taos’s great outdoor surroundings with this active half-day tour.
 Journey to Taos’ outskirts to walk the seventh tallest bridge in the U.S., the Taos Gorge Bridge, and then take a nearby Rio Grande Del Norte National Monument hike on the La Vista Verde Trail.
-This 2 ½ mile, 6.400-foot round trip expedition offers breathtaking scenery and spectacular panoramic views of the raging waters within the plungingly step walled gorge at your feet.
+This 2 ½ mile, 6.400-foot round trip expedition offers breathtaking scenery and spectacular panoramic views of the raging waters within the plungingly steep walled gorge at your feet.
 Learn more below.

 Go deeper than most visitors by learning and interacting with the Taos Puebloans through this horno bread baking tour.
 Learn about these adobe arched outdoor ovens and the best ways to shape and bake Puebloan bread, directly from a Taos tribal member.
-After making bread, walk through and explore Taos Pueblo, a World Heritage UNESCO site known for their continuously inhabited 1000 year+ adobe buildings, and then have lunch at a local grandmother’s café.
+After making bread, walk through and explore Taos Pueblo, a UNESCO World Heritage site known for their continuously inhabited 1000 year+ adobe buildings, and then have lunch at a local grandmother’s café.
 Learn more below.

 Easily imagine old western movie backdrops with this journey from Taos to Ghost Ranch.
 Journey through red earth and multi-colored basalt covered in dusty green sagebrush on a 3-mile Chama River Valley hike to Chimney Rock.
 See why this sculpted textured land inspired Georgia O’Keeffe and learn about rare fossilized dinosaur discoveries.
 This tour highlights the stimulating vistas and prehistoric escapades of this glorious Northern New Mexico region.
 Learn more below.